actix/actix-web/actix-web/MIGRATION-4.0.md

 ## Tokio v1 Ecosystem

 Actix Web v4 is now underpinned by `tokio`'s v1 ecosystem.

 `cargo` supports having multiple versions of the same crate within the same dependency tree, but `tokio` v1 does not interoperate transparently with its previous versions (v0.2, v0.1).
-Some of your dependencies might rely on `tokio`, either directly or indirectly - if they are using an older version of `tokio`, check if an update is available.
+Some of your dependencies might rely on `tokio`, either directly or indirectly—if they are using an older version of `tokio`, check if an update is available.
 The following command can help you to identify these dependencies:

 ```sh